-Tart rhubarb, a sweet and nutty crumb topping, and a soft moist cake below.
+Tart fruit, a sweet and nutty crumb topping, and a soft moist cake below.
 How can you go wrong?
 You can’t!
 This rhubarb coffee cake is great for dessert, for breakfast, and for snacking anytime.
 Grab a cup of coffee, a slice of cake and relax.

-I adore baking with rhubarb and look forward to the first stalks showing up in the spring.
-I make sorbet and muffins and scones and custard pie, along with so many other recipes!
+I make rhubarb crisp and sorbet and muffins and custard pie, along with so many other recipes!
 And, of course, this coffee cake, which has been a fixture in our house in the spring for several years now.
 I love the soft, buttery crumb of the cake contrasted with the sourness of the rhubarb above and then the tasty, crumb topping to finish it off.
-Yum! 🙂

 As soon as I got the shot I wanted of a forkful of cake, I sat down with my coffee and enjoyed.
 Then, since I’m a nice person, I called everyone else and let them have a piece too.

-If you can, get thin stalks of rhubarb.
+- Thin Stalks – If you can, get thin stalks of rhubarb.
 The thin stalks are a little sweeter and have more flavor.
 You can see this when you are cutting them up.
 The thin stalks will be pink in the center, while larger stalks will be white.
 Don’t fear, though!
 Even if all you have available are larger stalks, this rhubarb coffee cake will still be awesome.

 – Happy Eating, Annemarie

-- 3 tbsp sugar
+- 3 tbsp granulated sugar

-- 2 tsp lemon zest
+- 2 tsp lemon zest, from one lemon

-- ¾ lb (about 5 medium stalks) rhubarb, cut in ¾-inch slices
+- 3/4 lb (about 5 medium stalks) rhubarb, cut in 3/4-inch slices

 - 1 tbsp orange juice

-- ½ cup all-purpose flour
+- 1/2 cup all-purpose flour

-- ½ cup whole wheat flour
+- 1/2 cup whole wheat flour

-- 6 tbsp unsalted butter, cut into ½ inch pieces
+- 6 tbsp unsalted butter, cut into 1/2 inch pieces

-- ¼ c packed brown sugar
+- 1/4 cup packed brown sugar

-- ⅓ c pecans
+- 1/3 cup pecans

-- ⅛ tsp table salt
+- 1/8 tsp table salt

 - 1 cup all-purpose flour

-- ½ cup whole wheat flour
+- 1/2 cup whole wheat flour

-- 1¼ tsp baking powder
+- 1 1/4 tsp baking powder

-- ½ tsp salt
+- 1/2 tsp salt

-- 8 tbsp (1 stick) unsalted butter, cool room temperature (60F)
+- 8 tbsp 1 stick unsalted butter, cool room temperature (60F)

-- ⅔ cup granulated sugar
+- 2/3 cup granulated sugar

 - 1 tsp vanilla extract